 - participating in society.
 This includes having friends, supportive relationships, and participating in, and contributing to, the local community

 - being as healthy as possible in adult life

-All school and academy sixth forms, sixth form colleges, further education colleges and 16-19 academies are provided with resources to support students with additional needs, including young people with SEND.
+All school and academy sixth forms, sixth form colleges, further education colleges and 16-19 academies get resources to support students with additional needs, including young people with SEND.